Interval constraint programming for globally solving catalog-based categorical optimization: Interval constraint programming for globally solving catalog-based categorical optimization

+Branching consists in partitioning the current subspace into several (usually two) subspaces.
+There exist a variety of strategies, among which: \begin{itemize} \item the variable with the largest domain is partitioned; \item the variables are partitioned one after the other in a round-robin fashion; \item the smear heuristic picks the variable that has the largest estimated impact (a measure based on the interval gradient) on the objective function~\cite{kearfott1990algorithm}; \item the variable $\variables$ that leads to the highest relaxation error of a nonlinear term featuring $\variables$ is partitioned. \end{itemize} In the proposed strategy, branching is carried out on both continuous variables $\continuousvariables$ and properties $\properties$.

-\subsubsection{Lower bounding}
+\subsection{Lower bounding}

-The most commonly used technique to evaluate a lower bound of the original problem on a given subspace is the Reformulation Linearization Technique (RLT)~\cite{sherali2013reformulation}.
+The most commonly used technique to evaluate a lower bound of a constrained problem on a given subspace is the Reformulation Linearization Technique (RLT)~\cite{sherali2013reformulation}.
 It consists in generating a convex outer approximation (by linearization or convexification) of the problem, then solving the convex relaxed problem.
-Its interval counterpart X-Newton~\cite{Araya2012Contractor} implements reliable linearizations using interval arithmetic~\cite{sunaga1958theory} and a cheap duality-based postprocessing step~\cite{Neumaier2004Safe} for evaluating rigorous lower bounds even in the presence of roundoff errors.
+Its interval counterpart X-Newton~\cite{Araya2012Contractor} implements rigorous linearizations using interval arithmetic~\cite{sunaga1958theory} and a cheap duality-based postprocessing step~\cite{Neumaier2004Safe} for evaluating rigorous lower bounds even in the presence of roundoff errors.

 A much cheaper approach, albeit of coarser quality, is to compute an enclosure of the range of the sole objective function on a given subspace using interval arithmetic.
 It amounts to computing a lower bound of the unconstrained problem and may therefore largely overestimate the actual range.